PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-We use a hash symbol "#" followed by "include". "include" is called a "command".
+We use a hash symbol "#" followed by "include". "include" is called a "compiler directive".

-Commands after the hash "#" are things the compiler "pre-processes", which means when we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.
+Compiler directives after the hash "#" are things the compiler "pre-processes", which means when we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.

 (We will get to what a compiler is later, just know it converts text based code into `0`s and `1`s instructions for the computers processor)